 Writing the Release

 Like bridge players, reporters have their own language.
 Most papers and magazines use the Associated Press Stylebook as their guide for spelling and grammar.
 Read the paper to pick up on this style (or you can buy the book from amazon.com).
 Your release is more likely to be used if the editor doesn’t have to spend a lot of time editing it for style.
-Always type and double space your release, and don’t forget to include your contact information.
+Always type your release, and don’t forget to include your contact information.
 Two sample releases are available that use AP style in the text.

 For daily media, send a release about two weeks before a scheduled event.
 Magazines may have much longer lead times; call if you are in doubt.
 If you call reporters, be aware of their daily deadlines.
 For example, reporters for morning papers are on deadline in the late afternoon, so make calls before noon.

 Reporters love facts and statistics.
-You may want to provide them with copies of the About ACBL materials available here.
+You may want to provide them with copies of the About ACBL information available here.
 You also might produce a fact sheet for your own club, showing number of games, number of players, etc.

 Managing the Story